 Long-term financing needs are met through the placements of bullet debentures in capital markets.
-The MFA typically issues 10-year bonds thereby accommodating both the average borrowing terms requested by our clients and the market preferences of investors.
+The MFA primarily issues 5 and 10-year bonds thereby accommodating the borrowing terms requested by our clients and the market preferences of investors.
 On rare occasions, serial and longer-dated debentures have been issued to meet specific funding requirements.
-Bond issuances are syndicated through the services of a financial consortium comprised of seven Canadian chartered banks and one other financial institution.
+Bond issuances are syndicated through the services of a financial consortium comprised of Canadian chartered banks and financial institutions.

-Short-term funding needs have been fulfilled through a \$500 million dollar commercial paper program supported by a dealer network of six Canadian chartered banks.
+Short-term funding needs have been fulfilled through a commercial paper program authorized up to \$700 million and supported by a dealer network of Canadian chartered banks.